edelstone/tints-and-shades/README.md

 ## Related colors

-In addition to generating tints and shades from a single base color, you can also add related palettes based on common color-wheel relationships.
+In addition to generating tints and shades, you can also add related palettes based on common color-wheel relationships.
 These palettes shift the hue while preserving the original saturation and lightness, which is well suited for most color systems.

 ### Complementary

-Adds one new palette using the hue directly opposite the base color (180° away).
+Adds one new palette using the hue directly opposite the base color (180°).
 This produces the strongest contrast and is best when clear visual separation is needed.

 ### Split complementary

 Adds two palettes using hues 30° on either side of the complementary color.
-This keeps contrast high while feeling more flexible and less extreme than a direct complementary pairing.
+This keeps contrast high but less extreme than a direct complementary pairing.

 ### Analogous

 Adds two palettes using hues 30° on either side of the base color.
-These combinations are low-contrast and cohesive, making them well suited for subtle variation.
+These combinations are low-contrast and cohesive, making them appropriate for subtle variation.

 ### Triadic